afuhrtrumpet/kivame-backend/README.md

-hacksummit
+HackSummit 2014 - Kiva Challenge
 ==========

-Created at Hack Summit 2014, this project provides the backend for a Kiva loan recommendation system.
+The backend for a KivaMe, a personalized loan recommendation system created at Hack Summit 2014.

 How to run
 ==========